 If your shares are held in "street name" (held in the name of a bank, broker or other holder of record), you will receive instructions from the holder of record.
 You must follow the instructions of the holder of record in order for your shares to be voted.
 Telephone and Internet voting also will be offered to stockholders owning shares through certain banks and brokers.
-If your shares are not registered in your own name and you plan to vote your shares in person at the annual meeting, you should contact your broker or agent to obtain a legal proxy or broker's proxy card and bring it to the annual meeting in order to vote.
+If you are a beneficial owner and hold your shares through an intermediary, such as a bank, broker or nominee, you must register in advance to participate in the annual meeting, vote electronically and submit questions during the live webcast of the meeting.
+To register in advance you must obtain a legal proxy from the bank, broker or other nominee that holds your shares giving you the right to vote the shares.
+You must forward a copy of the legal proxy along with your email address to Computershare Trust Company, N.A.
+Requests for registration should be directed to Computershare by email at legalproxy@computershare.com no later than 10:00 a.m.
+Eastern Time, on Friday, June 18, 2021.
+You will receive a confirmation of your registration and instructions on how to attend the meeting by email after Computershare receives your registration materials.